1. Wide Choice of Courses

 2. Suitable Progression

-We offer these courses at Post 16 because we know what subjects you have studied in your GCSEs and vocational courses and we want to provide you with suitable routes for progression.
-Once you have successfully completed your chosen Post 16 courses the qualifications you have gained will give you access to University, Further Education, Advanced Modern Apprenticeships and Employment.
+The subjects we offer at sixth form are chosen because we know what subjects you have studied in your GCSEs and vocational courses and we want to provide you with suitable routes for progression.
+Once you have successfully completed your chosen sixth form courses the qualifications you have gained will give you access to university, further education, advanced modern apprenticeships and employment

 3. Teaching Staff + Post 16 Students